wolffc/Common-TS/README.md

   * Print Page Setup
   * ulPlain // Stripped of any Classes
   * Cleaner Setup Structure by moving config and page objects
+  * additonal Bodyclasses (for easy branch Seperation Based on Constants)

 Known Problems
 ==============